premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 ----------

-7. What are the following Commands that comes under DML?
+7.What are the following Commands that comes under DML?

-- a.
+a.
 ROLLBACK

-- b.
+b.
 GRANT

-- c.
+c.
 UPDATE

-- d.
+d.
 All of the above

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)